wp-plugins/wp-conditional-captcha/readme.txt

 You can find a list of FAQs [here](http://rayofsolaris.net/code/?p=conditional-captcha-for-wordpress#faq)

 == Changelog ==

+= 2.5 =
+* Added the ability to preview the CAPTCHA page from within the administration interface
+* Minor performance optimisations
+* Raised minimum Wordpress version to 2.8

 = 2.4 =
 * Bugfix: don't intercept spammy pingbacks and trackbacks